sollie/ha-pollen-no/README.md

 After setting up the integration, you can configure additional options:

 1. Go to **Configuration** > **Integrations**
-2. Find your Pollen Data (NO) integration
+2. Find your Pollen (NO) integration
 3. Click **Configure**
 4. Select specific pollen types to monitor (optional)